DICELab-NCSU/RMBL_survey_marks/README.md

 3. Is the survey mark suitable for the mapping application?
 Survey marks in this database vary tremendously in...
 - Accessibility from roads/trails: Accessibility can be a positive if it means that it's easier for your field crew to get a base receiver set up on the survey mark.
-Accessibility can become a liability if it means that you have to leave GNSS equipment unattended in a high traffic area where it is prone to disturbance from curious passersby or to theft.
+Accessibility can become a liability if it means that you have to leave GNSS equipment unattended in a high traffic area where it is prone to disturbance from curious passersby or, worse, theft.

 - Stability of the physical mark: Survey marks can be moved from their mapped location by physical processes like freeze/thaw cycles and slides of snow, earth, and rock.
 Information about the mark construction and most recent reported stability is provided in the database.
 Again, the survey mark to be used should be scouted for stability prior to operational use.